Physician Board Certification: the Path to Professional Achievement

-- The ABPS has Diplomates in all of the fifty states, the District of Columbia, Puerto Rico, and Canada.
+- The ABPS has Diplomates in all 50 states, the District of Columbia, Puerto Rico, and Canada.
 We take great pride in setting and sustaining rigorous standards of certification in 18 areas of medical practice.

 - Diplomates of ABPS are graduates of some of the nation’s most prestigious medical schools and have been accepted in practice at some of the country’s top healthcare institutions.